typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Owners of an attribute
 Entities, relations, and even attributes can own one or more attributes of their own.
-To do this we make use of the `has` keyword followed by the attributes's label.
+To do this we make use of the `owns` keyword followed by the attributes's label.

 We have already seen how to [assign an attribute to an entity](#assign-an-attribute-to-an-entity) and similarly to [assign an attribute to a relation](#assign-an-attribute-to-a-relation).
 But what about an attribute owning an attribute of its own?